Willykman/Challenge-21/README.md

 Development Metamask, Ganache, Remix

 # Contributors
-William Korman with the help of the starter code and the weekly module
+William Korman with the help of the starter code, TA's and the weekly module